Jennifer Ashton: Awards and honors

 In 2007, Ashton was recognized as a Woman of Achievement by the Girl Scouts of Northern New Jersey.
 In 2008, she received the Hope for The Future Award from The Octoberwoman Foundation for Breast Cancer Awareness.
-While working as CBS News Network’s Medical Correspondent in 2009-2011, Dr. Ashton received the prestigious Columbia Alfred DuPont Award for Excellence in Journalism.
+While working as CBS News Network’s Medical Correspondent in 2009-2011, Dr. Ashton received the prestigious Alfred I. duPont-Columbia University Award for Excellence in Journalism.
 Dr. Jennifer Ashton is the recipient of the American Heart Association's 2023 Woman Changing the World Award.

 She is also a four time Emmy Award winner.